Golgautier/nke-labs/NKE_installation/readme.md

 *Difficulty: 1/5*

-## Summary:
+# Summary:

-This exercise will teach you how to activate Nutanix Kubernetes Engine in Prism Central.
+This exercise will teach you how to create a Kubernetes cluster with NKE.

----

-### Prerequisites
+# Prerequisites
 * A Nutanix cluster using AHV
     * ESXi is not supported for NKE clusters
 * Nutanix Kubernetes Engine need to be activated in Prism [link]([https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Kubernetes-Engine-v2_8:top-install-t.html) and up-to-date